 - WSSPC (Western States Seismic Policy Council)

 A fault is a shear fracture or a zone of fractures in the Earth’s crust that show evidence of displacement along blocks of crust.
-Sudden movement on a fault will release energy casing an earthquake.
+Sudden movement on a fault will release energy causing an earthquake.

 Quaternary faults are recognized on the surface that have evidence of movement in the last 1.6 million years and are considered to have the greatest potential to be the sources of future earthquakes.
 Quaternary faults that show movement during the past 10,000 years are considered active.
 Approximately 80 Quaternary faults are mapped in Wyoming, with 26 considered active.
 To view a map of Quaternary Faults and Folds in Wyoming, click here.